Trevor Story Preview, Player Props: Red Sox vs. Rays

 Trevor Story At The Plate

-- He has hit a long ball in two of 35 games played this year, and in 1.4% of his plate appearances.
+- In 36 games played this year, he has gone deep in just two of them.

-- Story has picked up an RBI in 14.3% of his games this season, with two or more RBI in 11.4% of his games.
-He has also driven in three or more runs in one contest.
+- Story has had at least one RBI in 13.9% of his games this season (five of 36), with two or more RBI four times (11.1%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.